ReDestroyDeR/ReDestroyDeR/README.md

 - 👋 Hi, I’m @ReDestroyDeR
 - 👀 I’m interested in Mathematics and a bit of Quantum Physics
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Java
 - 📫 Discord red#4596